-The following companies & organisations have been members of WWF's One in Five Challenge:
+The following companies & organisations were members of WWF's One in Five Challenge:

 Balfour Beatty, BSkyB, BT, Capgemini, Lloyds TSB, Marks & Spencer, Microsoft UK, Scottish Environment Protection Agency (SEPA), Scottish Government, Skanska, Vodafone UK and WWF-UK.

-The following members have achieved the One in Five Challenge Award:
+The following members achieved WWF's One in Five Challenge Award: